Aryetis/Obenkyobo/DevReadme.md

 ./deploy_qt.sh
 ```

-Once you've got your arm QtBinaries, copy its folder (with necessaries additional libs) to `OtherFiles/Dependencies` (if you're trying to compile Obenkyobo)
+Once you've got your arm QtBinaries (use kobo-qt-setup-scripts's deploy_qt.sh script to get them), copy its folder (with necessaries additional libs) to `OtherFiles/Dependencies` (if you're trying to compile Obenkyobo)

 For Obenkyobo to work you'll also have to get and compile <a href="https://github.com/Rain92/qt5-kobo-platform-plugin">qt5-kobo-platform-plugin</a> if you wish to debug any QPA specific stuff (don't forget to `git submodule update --init --recursive`).
 And don't forget to set the Obenkyobo's symbolink link at `Libs/qt5-kobo-platform-plugin` to point towards it (both release and bug version).